 Clinical Data Representation

-DSS implementations compliant with this implementation guide SHALL use the vMR as defined in the HL7 vMR XML Implementation Guide Release 1 Version 2.0 for clinical data representation.
+DSS implementations compliant with this implementation guide SHALL use the vMR as defined in the HL7 vMR XML Specification Release 1 Version 2.0 for clinical data representation.
 Moreover, compliant DSS implementations SHALL use HL7 vMR templates as defined in the HL7 vMR Templates Release 1 Version 1.0 specification when an appropriate template is available.
 If a vMR template is used, extraneous data elements or attributes that are outside the scope of the template SHALL be ignored by the DSS provider.
 For example, consider the ActiveProblemListEntryCodeOnly template.
 This template requires that only active problem list entries be provided, and that only the problemCode is populated for each problem.
 If the DSS client uses this template and sends in additional information (e.g., problemStatus or problemEffectiveTime), such additional data SHALL be ignored by the DSS provider.

 Specification of Knowledge Module Meta-Data